 - Extra Sugar for Sprinkling

 - Few drops of Warm Water

-- Preheat your oven to 180°c and line a baking tray with greaseproof paper.
+- Preheat your oven to 180°c (160°c for fan assisted ovens or Gas Mark 3) and line a baking tray with greaseproof paper.

 - In a bowl, mix together the butter, sugar & cinnamon until well combined.